Sándor Csányi (banker): Career

 After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance.
 Between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
 From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
 He was deputy CEO of Kereskedelmi és Hitelbank from 1989 to 1992.
-In 1992 he became chairman & CEO of OTP Bank Group and fired a number of managers (which was unheard of in a formerly socialistic country).
+In 1992 he became chairman & CEO of OTP Group until 2025, since then he is the chairman.
 He is responsible for the Bank's strategy and overall operation.
 After the privatization of OTP Bank in 1995, he started focusing on questions of broader strategic development.
-Through a series of acquisitions and steady organic growth, OTP Group has become one of the major financial institutions in Central Eastern Europe with a footprint in 11 countries; through its 1 656 branches and online channels OTP Group offers universal banking services to over 18.5 million customers.
+Through a series of acquisitions and steady organic growth, OTP Group has become one of the major financial institutions in Central Eastern Europe with a footprint in 11 countries; through its more than 1300 branches and online channels OTP Group offers universal banking services to over 17.5 million customers.

-He is Vice Chairman of the Board of Directors of MOL Group and Co-Chairman of Chinese-Hungarian Business Council.
+He is a member in the International Monetary Conference, Vice Chairman of the Board of Directors of MOL Group and Co-Chairman of Chinese-Hungarian Business Council.

-He has been chairman of the Hungarian Football Federation (MLSZ) since July 2010.
+He has been chairman of the Hungarian Football Federation (MLSZ) since July 2010 and was re-elected in 2025 for a further five-year term.